jamesshore/test-console/README.md

 Just like `ignore()`, but automatically restores the console when done.

-* fn() (`function`): The function to run while ignoring stdout.
+* `fn()`: The function to run while ignoring stdout.
 After the function returns, stdout.write is automatically restored.

 Example of using `ignoreSync()` to prevent a synchronous function from writing to the console: